zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 Setting the default queue name `DefaultQueue()` for a message type will implicitly configure `UseQueue()` for that message type.
 By default if no configuration is present the runtime will assume a message needs to be sent on a topic (and works as if `UseTopic()` was configured).

-#### Message modifier
+### Message modifier

-Azure SB client's native message type (`Microsoft.Azure.ServiceBus.Message`) allows to set the partition key, message id or additional key-value properties for a message.
+Azure SB client's native message type (`Azure.Messaging.ServiceBus.ServiceBusMessage`) allows to set the partition key, message id or additional key-value properties for a message.

 SMB supports setting these values via a message modifier (`.WithModifier()`) configuration: